FrancescoSaverioZuppichini/glasses/README.md

 ```

 ## Pretrained Models

+**I am currently working on the pretrained models and the best way to make them available**

 This is a list of all the pretrained models available so far!.
 They are all trained on *ImageNet*